wp-plugins/wp-fastest-cache/readme.txt

 == Changelog ==

+= 0.7.8.1 =
+* Optimisation of CSS minify
+* "[wpfcNOT]" shortcode has been converted to the image
+* Some style changes

 = 0.7.8 =
 * Delete Minified Css & Js feature has been added
 * Update of Spanish translation